 What happens if my LLC or corporation information changes after filing?

-To change your registered agent or service of process address, file the appropriate Certificate of Change through the same DOS site to prevent service-of-process notices and bank correspondence from going to the wrong address.
+Your biennial statement creates a snapshot of your entity at filing time, but you can update details later.
+To change your registered agent or service of process address, file the appropriate Certificate of Change of Address of Registered Agent through the DOS to prevent service-of-process notices from being forwarded to the wrong address.

 Can third parties file on my behalf?